MainShayne233/depz/README.md

 mix depz.add httpotion -v 3.0.1
 ```

+If you don't specify the version, it defaults to the latest version from [hex.pm](https://hex.pm)

 ## Dependency List Style

 Elixir allows you to define your dependency list in `mix.exs` with whatever style you want, like